anjvyas/Interactive-Lab-Hub/Lab 1/README.md

 ## Part B. Act out the Interaction

 I acted out the interactions corresponding to the first 3 storyboards shown above by using tinkerbelle on my phone as well as laptop.
-The device screen was the phone's screen and I used the laptop to changet the colors.
+The device screen was the phone's screen and I used the laptop to change the colors.
 As I was acting out the interaction I realised that the lights might be a little dim to catch the attention of a person and adding some kind of sound might be necessary.

 ## Part C. Prototype the device